phuoclv264/android_system_core/init/README.md

   Currently defaults to root.  (??? probably should default to nobody)

 `interface <interface name> <instance name>`
-> Associates this service with a list of the AIDL or HIDL services that it provides.
+> Associates this service with a list of the HIDL services that it provides.
 The interface name must be a fully-qualified name and not a value name.
-For instance, this is used to allow servicemanager or hwservicemanager to lazily start services.
+This is used to allow hwservicemanager to lazily start services.
 When multiple interfaces are served, this tag should be used multiple times.
-An example of an entry for a HIDL interface is `interface vendor.foo.bar@1.0::IBaz default`.
-For an AIDL interface, use `interface aidl <instance name>`.
-The instance name for an AIDL interface is whatever is registered with servicemanager, and these can be listed with `adb shell dumpsys -l`.
+  For example: interface vendor.foo.bar@1.0::IBaz default

 `ioprio <class> <priority>`
 > Sets the IO priority and IO priority class for this service via the SYS_ioprio_set syscall.